chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/scripts-guidance-and-scenarios.md

     2.  _In Background_ - this type of script runs behind the scenes, without causing interruption.
 For performance reasons, always favour this script execution type.

-6. Review Script Telemetry reports to see which scripts are using the most processing time or are called most often.
-These are candidates for optimisation

 ### 5\.
 Work within platform constraints

-Sitecore Content Hub enforces limitations, such as API rate limits, workflow dependencies, and permissions that affect what scripts can achieve.
-These constraints often require careful planning and sometimes external implementations to ensure scripts operate smoothly and within system boundaries.
+Sitecore Content Hub enforces limitations on internal Scripts, such as execution limits, permissions and excluded libraries.
+External API calls are not possible.

 1. Avoid doing bulk or long running operations with scripts.
 Sitecore recommend keeping the total script run time below 10 minutes.
 After 12 minutes, the script worker considers the script stuck and starts a new worker to relaunch it.
 This can cause resource starvation and data inconsistency.